hiddify/hiddify-relay/README.md

 `1.
 Install GOST`

-After choosing number `1`, wait until the tunnel is installed.
-After the installation is complete, in the first step, you must enter the desired port for the tunnel and then press Enter.
-In the next step, enter the domain or subdomain of your main server, then press `Enter`.
+- After choosing number `1`, wait until the tunnel is installed.
+- After the installation is complete, in the first step, you must enter the desired port for the tunnel and then press Enter.
+- In the next step, enter the domain or subdomain of your main server, then press `Enter`.
 Wait until the tunnel should be started.
-After starting, the message `Gost install and enabled` will be displayed in green.
+- After starting, the message `Gost tunnel is installed and activated` will be displayed in green.

 `2.
 Check GOST Port and Status`